mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

 ---
 layout: post
+title: "A Pattern for Async Task Queue Results"
 ---

-# A Pattern for Async Task Queue Results

 Suppose we have a web app in which the user triggers some slow, expensive task, like transcoding a video or generating a report.
 We've wisely chosen to offload the job to a background worker, leaving the web server free to handle other requests (and if not, get started with [this helpful overview of the pattern](https://devcenter.heroku.com/articles/background-jobs-queueing) by our comrades at Heroku).
 Our app scales effortlessly but now we have a new problem: how do we notify the user when the task finishes?